seejohnrun/seejohnrun.github.io/_posts/2012-02-18-ciconf-london.markdown

 I spoke this morning about testing in CI, and if you d like the slides, they re at <a href="https://github.com/seejohnrun/talks">seejohnrun/talks</a> on GitHub.

-Looking forward to the event tonight   come over and introduce yourself if I haven t met you yet!
+Looking forward to the event tonight   come over and introduce yourself if I haven't met you yet!